Search results for

 Should you get the Beats Studio Pro or Apple AirPods Max?

 As with most head-to-heads, this one will likely come down to price for most people.
 However, it’s possible that the Apple AirPods Max (available $499 at Amazon) will see a price drop if rumors of a replacement are to be believed.
 If this happens, the calculus changes considerably.
 The Apple AirPods Max are better in most respects outside of battery life and cross-platform compatibility.
-Still, the eye-watering price tag is the only thing that gives us pause when recommending it over the $349.99 at Amazon.
+Still, the eye-watering price tag is the only thing that gives us pause when recommending them over the Beats Studio Pro, which have an MSRP of $349 but now frequently sell for much less.

 White Apple AirPods Max on top of a green book on a coffee table.